eriqande/con-gen-csu/README.md

 #### Prep

 Keep an eye on this!
 I will update the reading list by the evening of Feb 1.
+- Read [Bolger et al. 2014](https://academic.oup.com/bioinformatics/article/30/15/2114/2390096), the academic paper about Trimmomatic.
-- Read about the [trimmomatic manual](https://github.com/eriqande/con-gen-csu/blob/main/assignments/readings/TrimmomaticManual_V0.32.pdf) (Click the download link to get a proper PDF version).
+- Read the [Trimmomatic manual](https://github.com/eriqande/con-gen-csu/blob/main/assignments/readings/TrimmomaticManual_V0.32.pdf) (Click the download link to get a proper PDF version).
+- Read [Chen et al. 2018](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234), the academic paper about the `fastp` aligner.
+- Read the manual for fastp that is the [README on their Github page](https://github.com/OpenGene/fastp?tab=readme-ov-file)